-BACKGROUND The Standard Operating Procedures (SOP) produced for the Pilot were fully in line with national guidelines, drawing appropriately on the Policy and Operational Guidance contained within the ACPO Operational Deployment of Taser for Specially Trained Units documents, to which ACPOS adheres.
+The Standard Operating Procedures (SOP) produced for the Pilot were fully in line with national guidelines, drawing appropriately on the Policy and Operational Guidance contained within the ACPO Operational Deployment of Taser for Specially Trained Units documents, to which ACPOS adheres.
 As the national guidance makes clear, Taser is not a replacement for existing means of managing conflict situations, but is an option to be considered alongside all other available tactics.
 Its use within the EDT Pilot was firmly set within the context of, and informed by, the Conflict Management Model (Figure 1).
-This sets out the process by which a measured and appropriate response can be made to any situation involving conflict, and provides a decision-making framework within which conflict can be dealt with in a logical and progressive manner.
+This sets out the process by which a measured and appropriate response can be made to any situation involving conflict, and provides a decisionmaking framework within which conflict can be dealt with in a logical and progressive manner.
 In all major respects the Strathclyde SOP was situated within the Conflict Management Model and was compliant with nationally approved practice for the extended deployment of Taser by STOs.
 Arrangements for the carriage of Taser involved the design of a custom-made vest with holster for STOs to wear.
 While similar care and attention was paid to the storage of Taser within locked cabinets in the two subdivisions, there were no written instructions issued with regard to the storage arrangements.
-Figure 1.
+Scottish Institute for Policing Research, School the Environment, University of Dundee, Dundee DD1 4HN Figure 1.
 Conflict Management Model